 The objective of the Domestic Active Tax Management Strategy is to track the performance of U.S. equities, while minimizing the impact of taxable capital gains and actively harvesting taxable capital losses within the portfolio.

-The Convergence Fundamentally weighted Index seeks to provide investors with a portfolio that is weighted towards tangible fundamentals as opposed to a simple cap weighting schema.
+The Convergence Unbiased Equity Strategy seeks to provide investors with a portfolio that is weighted towards tangible fundamentals as opposed to a simple cap weighting schema.
 Academic research and empirical analysis have shown that such a weighting approach may provide meaningful alpha over the course of the market cycle.

 Investing involves risk, principal loss is possible.